ishaigor/alexa-skill-demo/README.md

 A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.

 ## Concepts
+This is supplemental code for [Building Skills for Amazon Echo](https://dzone.com/articles/building-skills-for-amazon-echo)

 This sample shows how to create a Lambda function for handling Alexa Skill requests that:

 - Web service: communicate with an external web service to get calendar data from the [Google API](https://developers.google.com/google-apps/calendar/)